Detecting text in images with the Vision framework

 Vision APIs

-The Vision framework is available on iOS, macOS, iPadOS, tvOS, and visionOS, and lets you perform image analysis directly on your device.
-Before WWDC25, it had 31 public APIs:
+Vision is available on iOS, iPadOS, macOS, tvOS, and visionOS.
+Before WWDC25, it had 31 APIs:

-At WWDC25, Apple announced 2 new Vision APIs for reading documents and smudge detection.
-Let us see how we can use two of these APIs to detect text in images.
+At WWDC25, Apple announced 2 new APIs for reading documents and for smudge detection.
+Let’s see how we can use these APIs to detect text in images.

 Detecting text in images

-By tapping the scan button, the app parses both images and presents the detected texts in a picker.
+By tapping the scan button, users can parse the images of an item and presents the detected texts in a picker.
 As you can see, multi-line texts are parsed as individual lines.

 Detecting text with an (old) VNRecognizeTextRequest